• Skip to primary navigation

 STEP 9: Decorate.
 Squeeze a small amount of black gel food coloring into a small bowl and use a fine paint brush to paint eyes and a mouth onto each meringue.
 Serve and enjoy!

-Hint: to get the perfect meringue tip, release the pressure on the piping bag and lift the bag upwards, this will create the perfect ‘tail’ or drip to the top of the meringue.
+Hint: To get the perfect meringue tip, release the pressure on the piping bag and lift the bag upwards, this will create the perfect ‘tail’ or drip to the top of the meringue.

 Variations